DeckLinks - Video presentation maker (logo)

 The most successful inbound salespeople are typically those who are the most passionate and driven.
 They are also usually very good at building relationships and connecting with people.

-In inbound sales, you are working with potential customers who have already expressed interest in your product or service.
+In inbound sales, inbound sales executive is working with potential customers who have already expressed interest in their product or service.
 They may have visited your website, signed up for your newsletter, or downloaded a white paper.
-Your job is to build on that initial interest and turn it into a sale.
+Inbound sales executive’s job is to build on that initial interest and turn it into a sale.
 This can be a challenge, but it is also an immensely rewarding experience.
 When you succeed in an inbound sale, you know that you have truly earned the business of your customer.

 There are many opportunities for career growth and development in this field, and the potential earnings are often very high.
 So if you’re up for a challenge, an inbound sales job may be just what you’re looking for.